cs2113-s25/cs2113-s25.github.io/labs/lab1.md

 ```python
 print(possible_courses["elective_1"].count("CSCI 2501#Ethical Issues in Computing"))
 ```
 You may not know any python, but what do you think this statement is doing?
 How did it print out the number `2` a moment ago?
 Verify with your neighbor that you understand what that line of code is doing conceptually, even if you don't know the details.
+Ask the TA if you're still unsure.

 ### Working backwards to understand the code